 Think you know everything about the most magical place on Earth?
 Read on to discover 5 things that you didn't know about Walt Disney World.

 Disney World opened on October 1, 1971.
-The cost of tickets were only $3.50 a person (now tickets start at $105/day for Magic Kingdom, and $97/day at Epcot, Animal Kingdom and Hollywood Studios).
+The cost of tickets was only $3.50 a person (now tickets start at $105/day for the Magic Kingdom, and $97/day at Epcot, Animal Kingdom, and Hollywood Studios).

 Magic Kingdom was the only park open at the time.
 In order to ride the rides, you had to purchase an attraction book that gave you admission to rides individually.

 Only 10,000 people attended on opening day.
 The park’s formal dedication didn’t happen until October 25th, where Roy Disney officiated.
 It was complete with a parade (led by Mickey Mouse), marching band, live elephants, about 100 Disney characters, conductors on the rooftops keeping everyone on beat, and the release of 50,000 colored balloons.

 Disney World is home to over 62,000 employees (or cast members, as Disney calls them), and it is important that every person shares the same magical vision.

 In order to ensure this, every cast member's first day is the same.
 They attend Disney Traditions, a company orientation about the culture and heritage of the Disney organization.
 Everyone is trained on how they personally can make magic in the Disney Parks.
 They are then given a tour of Magic Kingdom, including the hidden tunnels.

 To learn more about what makes Disney employees special, check out this blog.

 Epcot — The Community of Tomorrow

 Everyone knows that Epcot stands for the Experimental Prototype Community of Tomorrow.
 And most of us know that it represents Walt’s dream to have a futuristic city.